Piyu794/Checkout51/README.md

 # Checkout51 &mdash; Sample App

+This is a sample app provided as an assignment.

+## About App

-This is a sample app provided as an assignment which will display list of items & available cashback with them.
+The App will display list of items & available cashback with them.
 User can sort the list by Name & Cashback Value as well.

-## About Applicasa

-Applicasa is a Mobile Game Management Platform that provides developers a series of frameworks and a custom SDK for iOS and Android platforms that provide extensive support for In-App Purchases, Promotions, Analytics, and a customizable backend datastore.
-You can find out more information at [the Applicasa website](http://applicasa.com).

 ## About Egg